 Waismann Method Offers Premiere Percocet Addiction Treatment

 Waismann Method is known as the premiere rapid detox center for Percocet addiction.
 Our focus is safety, comfort and results above all else.
 Our success rating is unparalleled in the industry and we make every effort to encourage and support our patients through the process.
-Our in-hospital procedure utilizes special medications that cleanse opiates from patients’ opiate receptors while patients sleep comfortably under deep sedation.
+Our in-hospital rapid detox procedure utilizes special medications that cleanse opiates from patients’ opiate receptors while patients sleep comfortably under deep sedation.
 Unlike many other detox programs, the Waismann Method doesn’t use opiate replacement therapy to treat percocet addiction.
 Our success comes from our unparalleled experience, credentials and overall care.